effektif/user-docs/docs/examples/respond-to-customer-email.rst

 .. figure:: /_static/images/examples/respond-to-customer-email.png

-This process is a minimal example for demonstrating the value of task assignment.
+This process minimally demonstrates the value of task assignment.
 The process’ value comes from the automated notifications from setting the user task’s candidate group, due date, reminders and escalation.

 Extensions